 We have discussed previously about back pain and antibiotics.
 We have also looked at Modic changes and back pain, where you can even use an online form to get an idea if you might be suffering from this.
 This is a continuation to answer some frequently asked questions.
 You should be familiar with the previous material, which gives a good overview.
-I will answer some of the more frequently asked questions regarding antibiotics for back pain, but first, I need to clear some things up a bit.
+I will answer some of the more frequently asked questions regarding, but first, I need to clear some things up a bit.

 We will use the term “antibiotics for back pain”, however, this is not a proper way to describe it.
 Antibiotics are not for back pain!
-Antibiotics are for the treatment of Modic Type 1 Changes in the lower back that result in chronic back pain and are related to infection.
-So, if you do not have Modic type 1 changes, which are only visible on MRI images, it does not matter if you have back pain, antibiotics should not be used.
+Antibiotics are for the treatment of specifically Modic Type 1 Changes in the lower back that result in chronic back pain and are related to infection.
+So, if you do not have Modic type 1 changes on MRI and typical signs that they are the cause of the pain, it does not matter if you have back pain, antibiotics should not be used.

 Why Antibiotics Are Used For Back Pain

 Modic type 1 changes are findings on MRI that indicate a rapidly progressing and deforming type of degeneration and inflammatory condition in the spine.
 Previously thought to be just a finding or perhaps an indication of forming bony outgrowths called osteophytes, research has clearly shown Modic changes to be specifically related to back pain.
 Some research indicates over 40% of individuals suffering from chronic, non-specific back pain will have Modic changes, with 6% of general populations displaying Modic changes.